 But once you've said "I do," you'll probably move downstairs for your cocktail time while your main room is transformed.

 That's a great thing - the Haight's downstairs cocktail space is like no other place we know.
 It's full of quirky touches and intersting artifacts for your guests to discover:

-ar during this time as well.
+Our favorite weddings are the ones that offer something special for your guests to hear during this time as well.
 There's a vinatage piano in the cocktail bar that always puts us in the mood for jazz - and while we don't usually recommend using that instrument for music (it's too quiet once your room is full of guests), we've found that adding a solo pianist or jazz duet for your cocktail hour can make a great compliment to all the eye candy your guests will be enjoying.